 No, an eviction does not fall off your record if you pay it off.
 Evictions will typically show up for seven years after they are filed, even if you pay them off.
 To remove an eviction from your record you will need to go to court to have it expunged.
 However, you first need to ensure you meet the requirements for expungement.

-It’s not always easy to get an eviction removed from your record.
-However, if there’s a chance that yours may have been wrongfully committed, or if you can prove it was the result of excessive hardship, attempting to obtain an expungement is usually worth the effort as it will remove evictions from your record.
+To get an eviction off your record, you should file a Motion of Expungement.
+The whole process will cost you some money, especially if you are considering hiring an attorney.
+If there’s a chance that yours may have been wrongfully committed, or if you can prove it was the result of excessive hardship, attempting to obtain an expungement is usually worth the effort as it will make apartment hunting much easier.
+Otherwise, an eviction will stay on your record for 7 to 10 years, during which time landlords may be reluctant to rent to you.